shsagir/play-area-sync/docs/limits.md

 ## Load testing

 So, you want to run a stress test to check if this works as advertised?
 You are welcome!
 Mind the limits above.
 Make sure to have a swift PHP response time already, at least 200ms.
-Also please respect the following limits:
+Also, please respect the following limits:

 * Universal Stack: Max 300 RPM
 * Professional Stack: 300 RPM per Node